 Section 5.1 When must we end your membership in the plan?
+When made we one your moniporting in the plan.

 We must end your membership in the plan if any of the following happen:

 □ If you no longer have Medicare Part A and Part B.